rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

    self.request.setNotificationVisibility(visibility)
 ```

-Then use this reference to write code with Python syntax and semantics with Java class semantics added.
+Then use this to write code with Python syntax and semantics, and Java class semantics added.
 Some basic knowledge of Java semantics is required, get over it.
-Android classes are referenced in the same way, this will require (possibly extensive) reading of the [Android Developer documentation](https://developer.android.com/guide) [and](https://developer.android.com/reference).
+Android classes will require (possibly extensive) reading of the [Android Developer Guide](https://developer.android.com/guide) and [Android Reference](https://developer.android.com/reference).

 It is also possible to write Java class implementations in Python, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/listeners.py).

-It is not possible to import Java abstract classes, as they have no implementation.
-And it it is not possible to provide that implementation in Python.
+It is not possible to import Java *abstract* classes, as they have no *implementation* (abstract and implementation are Java keywords).
+And it it is not possible to provide the implementation in Python.
 You must write the implementation in Java and import that.

 One thing to watch out for is you will be using two garbage collectors working on the same heap, but they don't know each other's boundaries.
 Python may free a local reference to a Java object because it cant see that the object is used.
 Obviously this will cause the app to crash in an ugly way.
 So use class variables, as in the example above, to indicate persistence to the Python garbage collector.